 How the tax works: This one is relatively straightforward: Most interest income is treated like ordinary income.
 In other words, it’s taxed at your ordinary income rate.
 However, interest payments from certain types of bonds, such as municipal bonds, may be tax exempt.
 Generally, many bonds issued by state and local governments are exempt from federal income tax (but they may still be subject to state and local taxes in certain cases).

-When you invest, you may also earn what is known as capital gains, which is the profit that you make when you sell an asset such as a stock, bond or Exchange-Traded Fund (ETF).
+When you invest, you may also earn what is known as capital gains, which are the profits that you make when you sell an asset such as a stock, bond or Exchange-Traded Fund (ETF).
 Capital gains are considered “realized” when you actually sell your investment, and the money that you make from the sale is generally taxable.

 How the tax works: The tax you pay on your capital gains depends on how long you’ve held onto your investments (short term vs long term).